augustsix/network_automation/2.Easy_Wins/README.md

 I started with examples from https://github.com/ipspace/ansible-examples.
 One goal was to add the cisco snmp string to all of my devices.
 I wanted to do it from a template as some time back I had been testing python with jinja2 templates.
 I thought I could incorporate some of that work into this project.

 Initially, I ran Ivan's code to "deploy" a basic snmp community string.
-Running the uptime report using snmp worked.

 I then tried using my jinja2 template and my variable file as input to Ivan's deployConfig.yml file.
 I had some issues with passing variables to the jinja2 template and learned about debugging variables from this excercise.